Last updated on 2026-03-23

 The Carpentry and Renovation Technician (Co-op) program at Niagara College is designed for individuals who enjoy hands-on work and have a passion for building and enhancing residential and commercial spaces.
-This program awards a 2-Year Diploma and is delivered at the Welland campus.
-It is also eligible for the Post-Graduation Work Permit (PGWP), allowing graduates to gain valuable Canadian work experience in the construction and renovation industry.
-With a focus on practical skills and industry knowledge, this program prepares students to meet the high demand for skilled trades workers in Ontario.
+This two-year diploma program equips graduates with the skills necessary to contribute effectively to Ontario's expanding construction and renovation industry.
+With a focus on safety and efficiency, students will gain critical knowledge and practical experience, preparing them for a successful career in the field.

-- Hands-on learning experiences that cover project planning, estimating, management, and delivery of renovation projects.
+- Hands-on learning experiences that emphasize project planning, management, and delivery of renovation projects.

 Featured Experiences

-- Networking opportunities with industry professionals during co-op placements.
+- Networking opportunities with industry leaders and potential employers during the co-op term.

-- Access to modern facilities and equipment for practical training.
+- Access to modern facilities and equipment that simulate real-world construction environments.

 Career Options